 These six steps will move you from stress, worry and being anxious into a positive 2021.

 And whether you are a retail salesperson, store owner or executive, all you want is a life that is filled with good things.

-The funny thing is its up to you to make it happen.
-And with this simple goal setting process, you can have a 2016 you are truly proud.
+The funny thing is, it's up to you to make it happen.
+You can become your own life coach with this new year's resolution.
+And following this simple goal setting process, you can have a 2021 that makes you truly proud.